 The strong C++ memory model

-In 2004 Java 5.0 gets its current memory model, in 2011 C++.
-Before that, Java had an erroneous memory model, C++ had no memory model.
-Who thinks, that this is the endpoint of a long process, is totally wrong.
+In 2004 Java 5.0 gets its current memory model, and in 2011 C++.
+Before that, Java had an erroneous memory model, and C++ had no memory model.
+Who thinks that this is the endpoint of a long process is wrong.
 The foundations of multithreading programming are 40 to 50 years old.
 So Leslie Lamport defined 1979 the concept of sequential consistency.

 Sequential consistency provides two guarantees.

 - The instructions of a program are executed in source code order.